colinlienard/sv-router/docs/guide/file-based/setup.md

 }
 ```

-## Common steps
+## Common Steps

-You can also add a `postinstall` script in your `package.json` to generate the routes in CI or when welcoming new contributors:
+To ensure routes are generated during installation in CI environments or for new contributors, add a `postinstall` script:

 ```json [package.json]
 {